How to Fasten Romex NM With Plastic Electrical Box Wire Clamps

 Securing electric cable in the box is good practice and it makes for a safer installation.
 However, you do not need to secure the NM or Romex wire inside the plastic box.
-The idea is that you staple on a solid surface (the stud) 8 inches or nearer to the outside of the box.
+Code states that you must staple on a solid surface (the stud) 8 inches or nearer to the outside of the box.
 The staple provides a secure hold because it is separate from the box itself.

 But the electrical box does have flaps or doors that you break open on one end to allow the wire to pass through.
 You can break out one side of these flaps (instead of punching them all the way out), creating a kind of door that will act as a clamp to hold the wire inside the box.

 Even though clamps are provided, you do not need to use the clamp method.
 Electrical code only requires that you staple within eight inches.
 Still, the more you can secure a wire, the better.
 So, if clamps are provided, use the clamps.

 Electrical work always requires that you shut off the circuit at the circuit breaker.
 Merely flipping off a switch is not sufficient.
 After turning off the circuit breaker, check for power within the box with the voltage tester.
 It is also good practice to test the voltage tester itself by first trying it out on a known live wire.